tharindumendis/hyper/README.md

 📌 Overview

 Hyper POS is a modern Point of Sale (POS) system built using Spring Boot.
-It is designed to provide a seamless, efficient, and scalable solution for managing sales transactions, inventory, and customer data.
+It is designed to provide a seamless, efficient, and scalable solution for managing sales transactions, grn, and customer data.

 🚀 Features

 ✅ User authentication & role-based access control
-✅ Product & inventory management
+✅ Product & grn management
 ✅ Sales processing & receipt generation
 ✅ Customer management
 ✅ Reports & analytics dashboard